The numbering system we use for most purposes is called the Decimal. It consists of 10 numbers: 0123456789.

 |yottabyte (YB)||1018 (septillion) bytes||A yottabye can store all of Yoda's knowledge ;-)|

-Hexadecimal is used to be a human-friendly representation of binary.
+Hexadecimal is used by programmers to be a human-friendly representation of binary.
 It replaces 4 binary digits (bits) with one hex digit.
 Therefore, two hex digits are used to represent a byte.
 The table below shows 4 bits and the hex equivalent.

 |4-Digit Binary||Dec||Hex||4-Digit Binary||Dec||Hex|